-The European Union has promoted the Erasmus programme for over 35 years.
-Today, it’s known as Erasmus+, offering opportunities for travel, higher education, learning, youth activities and sport in Europe.
-As part of Santander’s commitment to education, Erasmus+ students can apply for financial aid from Santander Scholarships for Erasmus (in German, Spanish, Portuguese and Polish).
+The European Union has run the Erasmus programme for over 35 years.
+Now known as Erasmus+, the programme promotes education, training, youth and sport in Europe.
+As part of Santander’s commitment to higher education, Erasmus+ students can get financial support from Santander for Erasmus, which promote living abroad and employability for university students.

 These Santander Open Academy recognize the academic excellence of Erasmus+ participants and promote equal opportunity and inclusion in education.
 With grants of up to 1,000 euros to study at universities across Europe, they also provide selected students with a learning and job plan before, during and after their time abroad to help them grow professionally.

 Santander for Erasmus runs in Germany, Poland, Portugal and Spain.
 It began in Spain in 2018 and launched in Germany, Poland and Portugal last year to promote living abroad and employability for university students.
 By the end of the next academic year, over 21,500 university students will have benefited from these scholarships to study abroad, thanks to 10.5 million euros invested so far by Banco Santander.